Duseob-Song/Computer-Visoin/README.md

 > #### 3.2 Search windows initialization
 >> In this project, I applied sliding-window method to identify and filter out line pixels.
 The center points of search windows are updated with the previously detected lane lines.
 However, we need an algorithm to define the initial search-window-center-points.
 >> Since the yellow line in the distance is not detected, the ROI is set to the lower 2/3 part of the bird's eye view mask image.
 To estimate initial position of the lane lines, the ROI is diviedd into three sub-ROIs.
-Then, in each sub-ROIs, the appearance frequency histogram of nonzero pixels in the x-direction is calculated, and teh most frequent x-coordinates on the left and right half are estimated as the x-coordinates of the lane lines.
+Then, in each sub-ROI, the appearance frequency histogram of nonzero pixels in the x-direction is calculated, and teh most frequent x-coordinates on the left and right half are estimated as the x-coordinates of the lane lines.
 >>
 >> However, if the sub-ROI was set on the empty space of the dashed lines, foreign objects can affect the histogram and it may lead to a erroneous lane estimation.
-To prevent this, Histograms for each sub-ROIs in the first 10 frames are stacked, and the initial positions of lines are estimated with this stacked histograms.
+To prevent this, Histograms for each sub-ROI in the first 10 frames are stacked, and the initial positions of lines are estimated with this stacked histograms.
 >><pre><code>if FRAME_COUNT < 10:
 >>    lines.get_hist_info(warped_grad_mask = bird_view_grad_mask, warped_color_mask = bird_view_color_mask)
 >></code></pre>